France lift second World Cup after winning classic final

 Having lost the 2006 final on penalties to Italy, it also meant there was no repeat of two years ago when they were beaten in the European Championship final by Portugal in Paris.

-The win means Didier Deschamps, captain of the 1998 side, becomes the third man to lift the World Cup as player and coach after Brazil's Mario Zagallo and Germany's Franz Beckenbauer.
+Didier Deschamps, captain of the 1998 France side, became the third man to lift the World Cup as player and coach after Brazil's Mario Zagallo and Germany's Franz Beckenbauer.

-"How marvellous," Deschamps said having been carried shoulder high around the pitch by his players in a post-match downpour.
+"This is not about me, it's about everyone around me and the players," Deschamps said having been carried shoulder-high by them during a post-match downpour.

 "It's a young team who are on the top of the world.
-Some are champions at the age of 19.

-"We did not play a huge game but we showed mental quality - and we scored four goals.
+Some are champions at the age of 19, but my greatest source of pride is they had the right state of mind.
+"Today we did not do everything right but have those mental and psychological qualities which were decisive - and we did score four goals.

-"It hurt so much to lose the Euro two years ago, but it made us learn too and we worked so hard for 55 days here."
+"It hurt so much to lose the Euro two years ago, but it made us learn too and we worked so hard for 55 days here.
+Maybe if we were Euro champions we would not have been world champions today."

 OWN GOAL